Outgoing connections

 Where:

-• strategy - specifies the worker selection strategy for the given pool, default is best_worker, more details on this can be found in Choosing strategy in worker_pool doc WARNING: redis and riak backends are not compatible with available_worker strategy.
+Tagis a name to distinguish pools with the sameTypeandHostparameter.PoolOptionsis a list of{key, value}pairs as defined in worker_pool doc with the following exception:strategy- specifies the worker selection strategy for the given pool, default isbest_worker, more details on this can be found in Choosing strategy in worker_pool doc WARNING:redisandriakbackends are not compatible withavailable_workerstrategy.call_timeout- specifies the timeout, in milliseconds, for a call operation to the pool

-• ConnectionOptions - options list passed to the start function of the pool type
+ConnectionOptions- options list passed to thestartfunction of the pool type

 Examples

-Provided MongooseIM serves domains <<"a.com">>, <<"b.com">>, <<"c.eu">> and <<"d.eu">> the following outgoing_pools configuration:
+Provided MongooseIM serves domains <<"a.com">>, <<"b.com">>, <<"c.eu">> and <<"d.eu">>

 {redis, <<"a.com">>, default, PoolOpts, ConnOptsForDomain1},